paul-ollis/vim-vpe/docs/guide/timers.rst

 .. code-block:: py

-    # COUNTEREXAMPLE - DO NOT IMITATE
+    # Do NOT do this, a better way appears below.

     def check_files_exists(src, dst):
         """Check that the source and destination files actually exist.